Breed review: Norfolk Terrier puppies and dogs

 Norfolk Terrier breed history

-As the name suggests, the breed was developed in East Anglia, where, in the 1800s, it was used by families to work on farms and hunt for small animals.
+As the name suggests, the breed was developed in East Anglia, where, in the 1800s, it was bred to work on farms to hunt and kill vermin.

+The average male and female are about equal in size, between 9ins and 10ins tall, weighing up to 13Ibs.
+Norfolk Terrier puppies and dogs have strong legs with short bodies, and rounded heads with a short muzzle.
 They look a lot like Norwich Terriers but were recognised as a separate breed in the 1960s.
-The main discernable difference is the ears.
-Norfolks have slightly rounded ears that droop.
+The main discernible difference is the ears – Norfolk’s have slightly rounded ears that drop.

 Norfolk Terrier temperament